ReshmaPD/react-my-reads-project/README.md

 ## About the Application

-A **MyReads Projects** which is a web application that contains a list of books on bookshelves named currently reading , want to read and read.New Books can also be searched on the app and added to your bookshelves.This application is build on React
+A bookshelf app that allows you to select and categorize books you have read, are currently reading, or want to read.
+The project emphasizes using React to build the application and provides an API server and client library that you will use to persist information as you interact with the application.

 ## Application-dependencies